jullanggit/jullanggit/README.md

 - 💞️ I’m looking to collaborate on: anything I can get my hands on
 - 📫 How to reach me: via email (jullanggit@proton.me) or any other way you can find
 - 😄 Pronouns: He/Him
+- Fun fact: ALL of my code is written with minimal help from generative AI, following the [brain made](https://brainmade.org/) philosophy
 <!---
 jullanggit/jullanggit is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.